-After 10 weeks, additional doses may be required depending on the stage and type of disease, and based on disease symptoms, pathology and progress of improvement.
-Treatment should be continued as long as necessary while disease is present.
+After 10 weeks, additional doses may be required depending on the stage and type of disease and based on disease symptoms, pathology, and progress of improvement.
+Treatment should be continued as long as necessary while the disease is present.

-How Effective is GcMAF in the Fight Against Cancer?
+How Effective is it in the Fight Against Cancer?

 Three studies published by internationally recognized research immunologist and molecular biologist, Nobuto Yamamoto, Ph.D., have shown that incredibly small weekly doses (100 billionths of a gram – an amount invisible to the naked eye) of GcMAF cured early metastatic breast, prostate, and colon cancers in 100% of (nonanemic) patients.
 In a fourth study, he used the same treatment to cure 100% of nonanemic HIV-infected patients.

 A 2002 article about GcMAF published by the Journal of the National Cancer InstituteTr states that mice and humans who were given purified GcMAF had no side effects.

 In addition to cancer, it is used to treat diseases such as Hepatitis B and C, Herpes, Endometriosis, Autism Spectrum Disorders, Lyme disease, Chronic Fatigue Syndrome, Fibromyalgia, Endometriosis, Psoriasis, Malaria, Lupus, Osteoporosis, Type 1 diabetes and many more.